brimdata/super/book/src/super-sql/expressions/dot.md

 ---

-_Use backtick quotes for identifiers with special characters_
+_Use backtick quotes or index syntax for identifiers with special characters_

 ```mdtest-spq
 # spq